-The School has the responsibility to respond to pupil's behaviour outside of the school premises (including online) to such an extent as is reasonable.
+Bower Lodge School has the responsibility to respond to pupil's behaviour outside of the school premises (including online) to such an extent as is reasonable.

-The school adopts a range of initial intervention strategies to help pupils support their emotional regulation and behaviour.
+Bower Lodge School adopts a range of initial intervention strategies to help pupils support their emotional regulation and behaviour.